yoonghm/Examples/Linux/bash.md

 ## Standard Input

-The stadard input is keyboard (or mouse if it is an GUI application).
+The standard input is keyboard (or mouse if it is an GUI application).

 <pre>
 <b>$ read -p "What is your name? "</b>